 ExxonMobil has the solutions and expertise to help you make the right choices as you prepare for the IMO 2020 deadline.Our suite of compliant fuels announced to date:

 - Have all passed stringent fit-for-use testing

-We have already announced that our compliant fuels will be available ahead of the IMO 2020 deadline in Singapore and Thailand, along with Antwerp, Rotterdam, Genoa, Marseille and Zeebrugge.
-More locations will be announced soon, including in North America.
+Our compliant fuels are now fully available in Singapore and Thailand, along with Antwerp, Rotterdam, Genoa, Marseille and Zeebrugge.
+More locations are being considered.

 Questions?
 Contact one of our expert team members using the form below:

 Insights from industry leaders

-With less than 6 months until the IMO 0.50 per cent sulphur regulation comes into force, ExxonMobil is bringing the industry together in talking about the Journey to 2020 and beyond.
-In our Talking Points series, we speak with marine experts about 2020-focused topics including routes to IMO compliance, fuel solutions and more.
+ExxonMobil continues to bring the industry together in talking about the Journey to 2020 and beyond.
+In our Talking Points series, we spoke to marine experts about 2020-focused topics including routes to IMO compliance, fuel solutions and more.

-Check out the playlist feature to watch the first four videos in the Talking Points series, shot at the Ports of Hamburg, Southampton, Singapore, Winterthur, and Antwerp.
+Check out the playlist feature to watch all six videos in the Talking Points series, shot around the world with well-respected experts.